Maddy12/UnderstandingVisualTextModels/new_datasets/README.md

 * Anchor image compared to the ground truth prompt and a prompt with the predicate swapped
 * Anchor image compared to the ground truth prompt and a subject-only prompt (no relation)
 * Mean features of the subject-only "positive" images compared to subject-only prompt (no relation) and the anchor image"s relation prompt
-* Mean features of the subject-only "positive" images compared to the anchor image"s relation prompt and the anchor image"s relation prompt with a swapped subject
-* Mean features of the subject-only "positive" images compared the anchor image"s relation prompt and the anchor image"s relation prompt with a swapped predicate

 These comparisons are designed to tell us:
 * `Rel1 vs. Rel3`: If the model is able to recognize an object is NOT present.